laas/fape/Manual.md

     [30,50] contains location(coffee_cup) == dining_table;

-Similarly, subtasks in the domain definition will result (depending on the option -p) in the addition of an action (that must be decomposed and/or have some conditions) or in the addition of an opened task conditions.
+Similarly, subtasks in the domain definition will result in the addition of unrefined tasks.
+Those unrefined tasks will in turn trigger the insertion of additional actions.

     // example of objective tasks